 How long will it take to get the outcome of the fight review process?

 The fight review process will take 14 to 21 working days from the date of submission to be finalised.

 Can the Sanctioning Committee change the decision made by the fight review process?

 No. The decision of the fight review panel is final and no further review will be approved or conducted.

 What are the rules governing a fight review?

-- Fight reviews must be lodged with BSA within seven (7) working days after the said bout took place using the Fight Review Application Form which is available on the Boxing SA website.
+- Fight reviews must be lodged with BSA within twenty-one (21) working days after the said bout took place using the Fight Review Application Form which is available on the Boxing SA website.
 No applications for a review will be accepted beyond this period or submitted in any other form or medium.

 - Fight review requests and relief sort must be in line with the prescripts of the Boxing Act No.11 of 2001 and Boxing Regulations, 2004 and any other Boxing SA Policies and Rules applicable.

 - Requests for reversal of fight/bout decision must comply with the conditions outlined in the Boxing Regulation, 2004; under regulation 35(20).